Triglochin palustris: Description

 The leaves are linear, 10 to 20 cm long, rounded on the lower side, deeply grooved on the other.

-It has many 3 petaled flowers arranged in a long spike, with purple edged perianth segments, 2 mm long.
+It has many flowers with 6 tepals arranged in a long spike, with purple edged perianth segments, 2 mm long.
 It flowers from June until August.
 The fruits are club shaped, 10 mm long and 2 mm wide.
-These plants can adapt to animals attacking it by closing its self in.

 Similar species

-Triglochin maritimum (sea arrowgrass) is similar but has the following differences: it has stolons, is stouter.
-The leaves are fleshy and not furrowed above.
-It is not very aromatic.
-The raceme are more dense and like Sea Plantain.
-The flowers are fleshier.
-The fruits are oval, 4 mm long, 2 mm wide.
+Triglochin maritima (sea arrowgrass) is similar but has the following differences: it has stolons, is stouter, has fleshier leaves not furrowed above and is not very aromatic.
+The raceme is denser and superficially like that of sea plantain.